 Seller shall render invoices to Buyer, along with the documents delineated in the Special Terms and Conditions as necessary for presentation for payment.
 Seller's furnishing of invoices or other documents by hard copy, facsimile or telex shall constitute acceptable presentation.
 Each Party shall provide the other Party with any other substantiating documents required under this Agreement.
 Payment to Seller shall be made to the bank and account designated by Seller, either by direct payment or by wire transfer, without discount, set-off (except to the extent permitted under Section 5), deduction, withholding or counterclaim.
 All payments shall be made in immediately available U.S. dollars.
 Buyer represents that it has obtained the appropriate governmental approval, if any is required, for Buyer to enter into this Agreement permitting Buyer to make payments to Seller for the Products in U.S. dollars.

+2.8 When the Transaction is an Exchange Transaction, it shall be on a unit volume for unit volume (gallon/ton/barrel) basis without the payment of money by either Party, except as otherwise agreed and except for differential and Taxes.
+It is intended that the exchange shall be kept in approximate balance as to volume from month to month during the continuance of the Exchange Transaction.
+The Parties intend to deliver equal amounts of Product under the Exchange Transaction and during the term hereof shall keep delivered quantities reasonably equal on a monthly basis.

-2,8 For an Exchange Transaction, each Party shall provide to the other Party, at the close of each month, an exchange statement invoice covering the net difference in price per barrel between Products exchanged by the Parties (the “Exchange Differentials”), if any, payable during that month, as set forth in the Special Terms and Conditions.
-In the event of a conflict between the exhange statement invoices, all sums attributable to the areas of agreement between the exchange statement invoices shall be paid and the Parties will promptly reconcile all areas of disagreement.
+Upon completion of the delivery period under the Exchange Transaction, the difference between the quantities of Product delivered by each Party during the delivery period shall be the "Imbalance," the Party that delivered a greater amount of Product shall be the "Over-Delivering Party" and the Party that delivered a lesser amount of Product shall be the "Under-Delivering Party."
+Except as otherwise agreed by the Parties in the Special Terms and Conditions, an Imbalance of less than 1,000 barrels shall be treated as a net sale by the Over-Delivering Party to the Under-Delivering Party (without further physical delivery obligation by the Under-Delivering Party).
+Except as otherwise agreed by the Parties in the Special Terms and Conditions, an Imbalance of 1,000 barrels or greater shall be treated as a physical delivery obligation of the Imbalance by the Under-Delivering Party as follows: (a) Under an Exchange Transaction, each Party shall provide to the other Party, at the close of each month, an exchange statement invoice covering the net difference in price per barrel between Products exchanged by the Parties (the “Exchange Differential”), if any, payable during that month, as set forth in the Special Terms and Conditions.
+In the event of a conflict between the exchange statement invoices, all sums attributable to the areas of agreement between the exchange statement invoices shall be paid and the Parties will promptly reconcile all areas of disagreement and the Over-Delivering Party shall notify the Under-Delivering Party of its intent to receive physical Product due to an Imbalance of 1000 barrels or greater, and (b) the Under-Delivering Party shall deliver to the Over-Delivering Party, a quantity equal to the Imbalance, of the type and at the delivery location of the under delivered Product during the month immediately following the date such notice is received.